 Xiang Li and Mohan Sridharan.
 Move and the Robot will Learn: Vision-based Autonomous Learning of Object Models.
 In the International Conference on Advanced Robotics (ICAR), Montevideo, Uruguay, November 25-29, 2013.(pdf)

 Xiang Li, Mohan Sridharan and Shiqi Zhang.
 Autonomous Learning of Vision-based Layered Object Models on Mobile Robots.
 In the International Conference on Robotics and Automation (ICRA), Shanghai, China, May 9-13, 2011. (pdf)

 - Multimodal learning of object descriptions: The objective is to enable robots to learn multimodal associative models of domain objects, using the resultant rich (object and domain) descriptions to pose specific high-level verbal queries to human participants.
 An overview of the multimodal learning approach is provided below in the context of a robot describing objects using learned visual and verbal vocabularies and associations between these vocabularies.

 Kimia Salmani and Mohan Sridharan.
 Multi-Instance Active Learning with Online Labeling for Object Recognition.
-In the 27th International Conference of the Florida AI Research Society (FLAIRS), Pensacola Beach, USA, May 21-23, 2014. (pdf)
+In the 27th International Conference of the Florida AI Research Society (FLAIRS), Pensacola Beach, USA, May 21-23, 2014.
+(Best Paper Award) (pdf)